Can you Use a Calculator on the GMAT

 Can You Bring a Calculator to the GMAT?

 This is a definite no-no. Bringing a calculator to the testing center is not allowed.
 If you attempt to use your own calculator at any point during the exam, you risk forfeiting your test, including your test fee.
-To be completely safe, we recommend that you don’t even have a calculator in any personal belongings that you store in your locker outside the exam room.

 KEY FACT: